bolotnikov/gamedevland/src/content/articles/ai-assisted-game-development.md

 The problem appears on the next projects.
 Lifecycle guards, asset helpers, responsive helpers, prefab helpers, and debug hooks start getting copied.
 After a while, it becomes unclear which version is the correct one.

-So the boundary is:

-- game code contains rules of the specific game;
-- SDK contains reusable infrastructure;
-- layout/config contains authored values;
-- domain code does not know about the renderer;
-- components do not calculate game rules;
-- scene services do not draw sprites;
-- engine does not know what block puzzle is.
+So I keep the same boundary from the workflow above: game-specific rules stay in game code, reusable infrastructure moves to the SDK, and authored presentation data stays in layout/config files.
 This boundary helps both the developer and the AI agent.

 ## Next Topics